fixer-m/SharepointMapper/Readme.md

 ## Shmapper - Sharepoint Mapper
-Shmapper is a lightweight mapper for Sharepoint 2010 and 2013.
+Shmapper is a lightweight mapper for Sharepoint lists (2010 and 2013).
-Maps ListItem to strong-typed entities, supports all CRUD operations and LINQ filtering.
+Maps ListItem fields to strongly typed entities and gives handy interface to work with them.
-Uses Client Side Object Model (CSOM) for interacting with Sharepoint, so - unlike SSOM - you can use it at any PC, not only where Sharepoint is installed.
+Uses Client Side Object Model (CSOM) for interacting with Sharepoint, you can use it at any PC, not only where Sharepoint is installed.

 ### Main Features
 - Attribute-based mapper for POCO entities